The PROSPECT Reactor Antineutrino Experiment: Detector assembly at Yale

 Assembly of the inner detector on the acrylic tank base began at the Yale Wright Laboratory in early November 2017 inside a soft-walled class 10000 cleanroom.
 The custom cleanroom had high ceilings to accommodate the detector and assembly scaffolding and could split into two parts for overhead crane access.
-A painted steel base on four Hilman rollers held the assembly at an ergonomic height, provided a level surface with flatness $<0.13$~mm and supported a rigid frame surrounding the assembly area.
+A painted steel base on four Hilman\footnote{http://www.hilmanrollers.com} rollers held the assembly at an ergonomic height, provided a level surface with flatness $<0.13$~mm and supported a rigid frame surrounding the assembly area.
 A rectangular frame attached to vertical posts could be mounted at adjustable heights to provide a reference for survey of the inner detector components as the detector was assembled row by row.
-The acrylic base was supported by an array of polyethylene blocks to allow tensioning cables (Section~\ref{sec:Cables}) and lifting straps (Section~\ref{sec:Lifting}) to be threaded under the completed assembly while still providing near uniform support to the acrylic baseplate.
+The acrylic base was supported by an array of polyethylene blocks to allow tensioning cables (Section~\ref{sec:Cables}) and lifting straps (Section~\ref{sec:Lifting}) to be threaded under the completed assembly while still providing nearly uniform support to the acrylic baseplate.

 The bottom layer of acrylic supports was installed, centered on the acrylic tank base and surveyed to initiate the detector assembly.
 The lowest layer of reflector optical separators and pinwheel rods was installed, held in position by slots in the supports.
 Vertical reflector optical separators and PMT modules were installed in sequence, dividing the segments in that row, as seen in Fig.~\ref{fig:Assembly}.
 The backs of the housings were held in place by horizontal acrylic planks that tied a given row to the layer of housings below.
 Each row was completed by installing the upper horizontal reflector optical separators.
 The housing and pinwheel rod positions were surveyed.
 Teflon shims were added to the top of the pinwheel spacer arms or end plugs to minimize any accumulated height variation produced during assembly.
 This process was repeated row by row.
 Each layer was supported by the layer underneath it.
+The top support ribs were attached over the detector array, providing a vertical constraint to the reflector grid and tying the vertical walls of the segment supports together.
+Vertical acrylic bars were then mounted on the horizontal planks connecting the PMT housings to provide additional vertical constraint.